 Additionally, as previously noted, the law does not force companies to moderate content, but it also doesn’t prevent them from doing so.

 The First Amendment allows most hate speech, apart from incitement to violence and other limited categories such as child pornography, and protects from government interference in speech.
-It doesn’t govern private companies, including platforms who create online spaces.
+It doesn’t govern private companies, including platforms that create online spaces.
 But it’s important to emphasize that the First Amendment applies to government, not private companies, which have a legal right to determine what is and isn’t acceptable on their platforms.

 But even if platforms do not have a legal responsibility, they may still have a moral obligation to serve the best interests of their users, who overwhelmingly do not want forums full of hateful content.
 Platforms, if they wish to serve diverse populations, have a social obligation and a business model that should value inclusivity.
 But they sometimes fail at this.
 Parents should understand the policies of the platforms that their children use, in order to understand the type of content that you’ll find on each.
-Even companies with strict anti-hate speech policies face challenges in knowing exactly where to draw the line so as to protect diversity of viewpoints while combating hate speech.
-Additionally, parents should look at the platforms their children want to use, so that they are familiar with the type of content hosted by the platform.
+Even companies with strict anti-hate speech policies face challenges in knowing exactly where to draw the line so as to protect the diversity of viewpoints while combating hate speech.
+Additionally, parents should look at the platforms their children want to use so that they are familiar with the type of content hosted by the platform.
 Parents can then have informed conversations with their children about what they see and how they can respond.

 Is Banning Hate Speech a Form of Censorship?

 There have been accusations that social media companies censor people with certain political perspectives and, ironically, some of the people who accuse social media companies of censoring them have very large social media followings.
 It is true that some people have been banned from Twitter, Facebook and other platforms while others have had posts removed or demoted so they would get less attention.
-In the vast majority of these cases, the social media companies have taken these steps because of the person’s behavior rather than their ideology.
+In the vast majority of these cases, social media companies have taken these steps because of the person’s behavior rather than their ideology.
 Expressing opinions on all sides of the political spectrum isn’t just allowed, it’s encouraged on platforms like Twitter and Facebook.
 What isn’t allowed is harassment, bullying, threats or posts that demean people based on race, religion, ethnicity or other personal characteristics.
 Therefore posts that contain racist, sexist, homophobic, anti-Semitic, anti-Muslim sentiment, or similarly hateful content may be flagged or removed.

 Free Speech vs. Hate Speech at School

 Students in public schools do have free speech unless that speech is determined to “materially and substantially interfere with the requirements of the appropriate discipline in the operation of the school.”
 This ruling from Tinker v.
 Des Moines Independent School District (1969) is still the legal standard that other cases follow.
 While online speech can be created outside of the school building or outside of the school day, the school can use disciplinary measures if the online speech interferes with others’ rights to feel safe in school and receive their education.
 For instance, in Shen v.
-Albany Unified School District (2017), a federal judge in San Francisco ruled that off-campus social media activity – in this case a student created and posted to an Instagram account with racist messages targeting members of the school community – could be considered “school speech” if the online acts were done by students and with the intention of disrupting the school operations.
+Albany Unified School District (2017), a federal judge in San Francisco ruled that off-campus social media activity – in this case, a student created and posted to an Instagram account with racist messages targeting members of the school community – could be considered “school speech” if the online acts were done by students and with the intention of disrupting the school operations.

 Solutions for Parents

 If you or your children find hate speech on any online forum that tries to be responsible, you should immediately report it.
 While the reporting mechanisms are different for each platform and reporting service, most will have online guides to walk users through the process.
-But, while an important step, reporting alone, will not prevent hate speech anymore than policing will prevent all crimes.
+But, while an important step, reporting alone, will not prevent hate speech any more than policing will prevent all crimes.
 You’ll find guides to the most popular services at ConnectSafely.org.

 Parents can start by taking preventative action, by dealing with situations before they reach the hate speech level.
 This applies equally to children who may be potential speakers or potential targets of hate speech.

 Children can also be taught techniques to engage hateful speech productively, when they encounter it online.
 Counterspeech is any direct response to hateful or harmful speech which seeks to undermine it.
 Just as influential speakers can make violence seem acceptable and necessary, online speakers can also favorably influence discussions and interactions through counterspeech.
 Tell your children that they do not have to respond to online aggression with more aggressive behavior.
-Counterspeech can be calm and matter of fact expressions of belief, expressing opinions like “I don’t think that’s right” or stating that hateful content “doesn’t belong here.”
+Counterspeech can be calm and matter-of-fact expressions of belief, expressing opinions like “I don’t think that’s right” or stating that hateful content “doesn’t belong here.”

 Children can also be taught to show support for the targets of hate speech.
 Oftentimes, when someone is targeted online, there is a silent majority of onlookers who do not agree with the hate speech – but say nothing out of fear of standing alone.
 Producers of hate speech may back down, if they feel like the social norms of online spaces don’t support that type of behavior.

 Many producers of hate speech are behaving aggressively to feel powerful and legitimize their views.
-Because of this, it can often be effective diffuse hateful speech with humor.
+Because of this, it can often be effective to diffuse hateful speech with humor.
 Hate speech can also be a ploy for attention from online trolls, so another effective strategy can be to instruct children to ignore speakers who are trolling for a response.
 Many platforms offer controls that can block speakers, hashtags, or trending topics, which can help remove hate speech from children’s feeds.
 You can also teach your kids to cool down before responding to hate speech.
 Seeing incendiary and hurtful content online is designed to get a rise out of targets and onlookers.
 This is similar to the way that bullying works.

 Solutions for Educators